Sarvesh-Kesharwani/YouInsta/TROUBLESHOOTING.md

 ### When JSON File is Missing:
 ```
 Selected directory: YourDirectoryName
-No memorized_clips.json file found in the selected directory
+No clips.json file found in the selected directory
-To create a memorized_clips.json file, use the "💾 Save to File" button in the Memorized Clips section
+To create a clips.json file, use the "💾 Save to File" button in the Clips section
 Found relax folder
 Found 5 video files in relax folder
 ```